MEDICINE AND SURGERY "F"

 Hypoglycemic coma due to excess insulin or insufficient dietary apport of glucose in insulin treated patients

 Since the hyperglycemia overstimulates insulin production the β-cells of the Langerhans islets may undergo degeneration and the NIDDM may convert, with time, into IDDM albeit the mechanism of destruction of the insulin producing cells is not due to autoimmunity.
-NIDDM is associated to obesity and hypertension (see the description of the metabolic syndrome, in the lecture on lipoproteins), and causes renal damage (because of glycosuria) and atherosclerosis of large arteries; microangiopathy is neither common nor prominent.
+NIDDM may be associated to obesity and hypertension (see the description of the metabolic syndrome, in the lecture on lipoproteins), and causes renal damage (because of glycosuria) and atherosclerosis of large arteries; microangiopathy is neither common nor prominent.
 Peripheral neuropathy, and diabetic ulcers of the extremity may appear in chronic poorly treated cases.
 The main differences between IDDM and NIDDM are summarized in the Table below.

 age of onset